skbt/personal-resume/content/post/overfitting-and-underfitting-using-higher-order-linear-regression/index.md

 * O<sub>i</sub> is the observed value for the i<sup>th</sup>  observation in the dataset
 * n is the sample size

+We are going to find and update weight using W_new = W_old - 0.01*dL/dW, where the constant 0.01 is the learning rate dictating the impact of the gradient on the new weight.
+This method of gradient descent is applied for each and every weight, w, of the model.

 #### Links